mcneel/ghrevit/README.md

 * Report bugs/wishes to the issue list at https://github.com/mcneel/ghrevit/issues
 * Directly edit the source code using git.
 If you need help with this, please let us know.

+You are going to need either:

+* The latest Rhino (http://www.rhino3d.com/nr.htm) and Grasshopper (http://www.grasshopper3d.com/page/download-1)

 Authors
 -------